Moosieus/blog/content/wordpress.md

 - Eschew React.
 A CMS should be concerned with rendering HTML pages, and not get bogged down in complex re-rendering logic.

 ## Conclusion
 I honestly don't know how on point I am about all this.
 These were really just invasive thoughts I needed to put to page and out of my head.
-Pursant to that, I'd like to add a few closing remarks at peril of derailing discussion:
+Pursuant to that, I'd like to add a few closing remarks at peril of derailing discussion:

 - I'm personally not a fan of PHP, and I consider "modern PHP" to have few redeeming qualities, having used it in anger.
 What I've said positive here are about all the positive things I have to say.